fly3st/level-grid-compare/README.md

    (positioning: Auto – Origin to Origin).
 4. Run the command.
 The dialog should catch every mismatch you planted, and `LevelGridCompare.csv` appears on your Desktop.

-That moment — the tool catching the mistakes you planted — screenshot it.
-That's portfolio material.

 ## 5. Other Revit versions